HEIG-VD-DAI-Iseni-Jacobs/yes-tion/docs/API.md

 #### Request

-The request path must contain the ID of the user.
+The request path must contain the title of the note.

 The request body must contain a JSON object with the following properties:

+- `userId` - The user's id
-- `noteTitle` - The unique note's updated title
+- `noteTitle` - The note's updated title
 - `noteContent` - The note's updated content

 #### Response